Lambanog: Production

 Lambanóg production was traditionally centered in the Southern Tagalog region.
 The current main producing areas are the provinces of Quezon, Laguna, and Batangas, where coconuts are a dominant agricultural crop.
+Not all lambanóg variants are from coconut.
+Lambanóg is also used as a generic term mostly in Southern Luzon, specifically in Quezon, for all alcoholic drinks from palm trees—whether they are from kaong, coconut, or nipa.
+Lambanóg distilled from nipa sap is also locally known by other names such as nipanog or alak sa sasa.
 Most lambanóg producers are small-scale cottage industries with only around 4 to 25 employees.
 Quezon is the leading producer of lambanóg, hosting the three largest lambanóg distillers of the country: Mallari Distillery, Buncayo Distillery, and Capistrano Distillery.
-Lambanóg (as dalisay or dalisay de coco) were also produced in the Visayas Islands in the Spanish colonial period of the Philippines.
+Lambanóg (as dalisay or dalisay de coco) was also produced in the Visayas Islands in the Spanish colonial period of the Philippines.

-Safety
+Health concern

 Unregistered lambanóg production is illegal in the Philippines under regulations by the Food and Drug Administration and the Department of Agriculture.
 Consumers are warned to only purchase lambanóg that is properly sealed and made by companies registered with the FDA.
 Several deaths still occur each year from methanol poisoning after drinking lambanóg moonshine or adulterated lambanóg from retailers.

-In December 2019, at least 11 people died and in excess of 300 treated after drinking home-brewed lambanog coconut wine in Laguna and Quezon, two provinces south of Manila.
+In December 2019, at least 11 people died and more than 300 were treated after drinking moonshine lambanog in Laguna and Quezon, two provinces south of Manila.